AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/index.md

 # Getting Access to Resources

-_This is a stub._
+We use Amazon Web Services (AWS) to grant contributors access to data and Linux virtual computers.

-## Getting access to Amazon Web Services (AWS)
+## Getting access to AWS

-OpenScPCA contributors may be granted access to an Amazon Web Services (AWS) account.

 Before we create an AWS account for you, the following must be completed:

 - You have agreed to the project [Terms of Use](../../policies/terms-of-use.md) and all other [Policies](../../policies/index.md) when you filled out [the project intake form](https://share.hsforms.com/1MlLtkGYSQa6j23HY_0fKaw336z0).
-- You have filed a Discussion outlining the analysis you wish to perform and modify.
+- You have filed a Discussion outlining the analysis you wish to perform or modify.

 There are technical limits to the number of accounts we can create, so we want to be sure contributors will use them prior to allocation.

+## Getting access to data

+See [Getting Access to Data](getting-access-to-data.md) for more information about downloading data.
+Once an AWS account has been created for you, you can access data on S3 via the data download script in the repository.